Vorobevm2007/Calculator/README.md

 There is no cross-platform compatibility.
 I used "system("chcp 1251>nul");".
 Unfortunately, this only works on Windows.
 It won't start on another OS.
 In other projects, I will try to fix this error, but I will leave this one like this.

+If you really want to run it on another OC, you can simply delete "system("chcp 1251>nul");" and change the Russian text to English.

 ## How can I run it on my computer?